 Question #16

-C was banned at the federal level by the Bipartisan Campaign Reform Act of 2002 and was a way in which interests could spend money on behalf of candidates without being restricted by federal law
+C was banned at the federal level by the Bipartisan Campaign Reform Act of 2002 and only benefited Republicans.

 E was banned at the federal level by the Bipartisan Campaign Reform Act of 2002 and only benefited Democrats.